vatai/vatai.github.io/_pages/about.md

     <p>Chuo-ku, Tokyo</p>
     <p>103-0027, Japan</p>
 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items